Nikon D850 versus Canon 6D Mark II

 Both the D850 and the 6D Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 6D Mark II replaced the earlier Canon 6D, while the D850 followed on from the Nikon D810.

 So what is the bottom line?
 Is the Nikon D850 better than the Canon 6D Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (45.4 vs 26MP) with a 32% higher linear resolution.